LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 |------|-------------|

 ## Model domain
-Our scale implementation of FVCOM utilizes 10 sigma layers in the vertical domain, with 14,169 elements and 7,430 nodes in a meso-haline segment of the second major river channel leading into the estuary, the Housatonic River.
+Our small scale implementation of FVCOM utilizes 10 sigma layers in the vertical domain, with 14,169 elements and 7,430 nodes in a meso-haline segment of the second major river channel leading into the estuary, the Housatonic River.
 The model resolution increases from ~700 m in the main stem of Long Island Sound to ~30 m in the marsh region (Figure 1a).
 The main goal of this project is to implement this FVCOM model across the entire Long Island Sound estuary, including its tidal marshes.
 Specifically focusing on assessing changes in estuarine water quality, organic matter cycling.
-We are currently in phase 1 of seting up the LongIsland Sound model (figure 1b).
+We are currently in phase 1 of seting up the Long Island Sound model (figure 1b).

 ![](./../github-figures/mesh_hr.jpeg)